AmadeusloveIris/GraphNovo/README.md

 ~~~
 python main.py serialized_model_path=save/ckpt dist=false task=optimal_path train_spec_header_path=training_dataset/preprocessed/training_dataset.csv eval_spec_header_path=validation_dataset/preprocessed/validation_dataset.csv train_dataset_dir=training_dataset/preprocessed/ eval_dataset_dir=validation_dataset/preprocessed/ wandb.project=GraphNovo wandb.name=PathSearcher
 ~~~
 For 'task' argument, you can choose 'optimal_path' or 'sequence_generation'.
-Use 'optimal_path' will train a GraphNovo_PathSearcher and 'sequence_generation' will train GraphNovo_SeqFiller
+Use 'optimal_path' will train a GraphNovo_PathSearcher and 'sequence_generation' will train GraphNovo_SeqFiller.

-By the way, if you want to training model on multiple GPUs, Please use:
+By the way, if you want to train model on multiple GPUs.
+Please use:
 ~~~
 torchrun --<other arguments for torchrun> main.py <some path> dist=True <other argument>
 ~~~

-Persistent model are named as <wandb.project>_<wandb.name> So if you want to use anathor name, please remember to change these arguments.
+Persistent model is named as <wandb.project>_<wandb.name>.
+If you want to use anathor name, please remember to change these arguments.

 ------
 ### Inference
 #### PathSearcher
 Please make a directory of 'graphnovo_data' and 'prediction'.
 Download 'overall' or 'barrier' data under the directory 'graphnovo_data'.
 All prediction will be saved under 'prediction'.
-Testset can be 'A_Thaliana' for A. thaliana, 'C_Elegans' for C. elegans, or 'E_Coli' for E. coli.
+Test set can be 'A_Thaliana' for A. thaliana, 'C_Elegans' for C. elegans, or 'E_Coli' for E. coli.

 To generate optimal path of A. thaliana, please use:
 ~~~